openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 ## Proposal

 OVN-Kubernetes will leverage other projects that already exist to enable BGP in Linux.
-FRR will be used as the BGP speaker and already has EVPN support for native Linux constructs like Linux bridges, VRF devices, VXLAN tunnels, etc.
+FRR will be used as the BGP speaker, as well as provide support for other protocols like BFD.
-FRR may need some code contributions to allow it to integrate with OVN and Open vSwitch.
 For FRR configuration, the MetalLB project has already started an API to be able to configure FRR:
 [https://github.com/metallb/frr-k8s](https://github.com/metallb/frr-k8s).
 While some of the configuration support for FRR may be directly exposed by FRR-K8S API, it may also be the case that some intermediary CRD provided by OVN-Kubernetes is required to integrate OVN-Kubernetes networking concepts into FRR.

 Functionally, FRR will handle advertising and importing routes and configuring those inside a Linux VRF.
-OVN-Kubernetes will be responsible for listening on netlink and configuring OVN-Kubernetes logical routers with routes learned by FRR.
+OVN-Kubernetes will be responsible for listening on netlink and configuring logical routers in OVN with routes learned by FRR.
+OVN-Kubernetes will manage FRR configuration through the FRR-K8S API in order to advertise routes outside of the node onto the provider network.

+There should be no changes required in FRR.
+FRR-K8S may need extended APIs to cover the OVN-Kubernetes use cases proposed in this enhancement.
+OVN will require no changes.

 ### Workflow Description